-Léa-Catherine Szacka is a Lecturer in Architectural Studies at University of Manchester and member of the Manchester Architecture Research Group (MARg), the University of Manchester.
-Her work focuses on the history of architecture exhibitions, the history and theory of postmodern architecture, and, more broadly, the relationship between media and architecture since the 1970s.
-She has investigates these topics through extensive historical and archival research and using oral history and micro-history as methodological tools.
+Léa-Catherine Szacka is Senior Lecturer in Architectural Studies at University of Manchester and member of the Manchester Architecture Research Group (MARG).
+Her work focuses on the history of architecture exhibitions, the history and theory of postmodern architecture, and, more broadly, the relationship between media, architecture and politics since the 1970s.

-Léa-Catherine received a PhD in Architecture History and Theory from the Bartlett School of Architecture, University College London in 2011.
-Before joining The University of Manchester she had taught both design studios and history and theory undergrad courses and postgrad seminars at Harvard GSD, The Berlage Center Center for Advanced Studies in Architecture and Urban Design (TU Delft), the Oslo School of Architecture and Design (AHO), the École nationale supérieure d’architecture de Versailles, the École nationale supérieure d’architecture de Paris-Malaquais, the École nationale supérieure d’architecture Paris-Val de Seine, Nottingham Trent University and the Manufacture – Haute École Spéciale de Suisse Occidentale.
+Szacka received a PhD in Architecture History and Theory from the Bartlett School of Architecture, University College London in 2011.
+She taught both design studios and history and theory undergrad courses and postgrad seminars at Harvard GSD, The Berlage Center Center for Advanced Studies in Architecture and Urban Design (TU Delft), the Oslo School of Architecture and Design (AHO), the École nationale supérieure d’architecture de Versailles, the École nationale supérieure d’architecture de Paris-Malaquais, the École nationale supérieure d’architecture Paris-Val de Seine, Nottingham Trent University and the Manufacture – Haute École Spéciale de Suisse Occidentale.

-Léa-Catherine is the author of Exhibiting the Postmodern: the 1980 Venice Architecture Biennale (Marsilio, 2016, winner of the SAHGB 2017 Alice Davis Hitchcock Medallion), Biennials/Triennials: Conversations on the Geography of Itinerant Display (Columbia Books on Architecture and the City, 2019) and co-author of Le Concert: Pink Floyd à Venise (Éditions B2, 2017).
+Szacka is the author of Exhibiting the Postmodern: the 1980 Venice Architecture Biennale (Marsilio, 2016, winner of the SAHGB 2017 Alice Davis Hitchcock Medallion), Biennials/Triennials: Conversations on the Geography of Itinerant Display (Columbia Books on Architecture and the City, 2019) and co-author of Le Concert: Pink Floyd à Venise (Éditions B2, 2017).
 In 2018, she co-edited, with Véronique Patteeuw, Mediating Messages: On the Role of Exhibitions and Periodicals in Critically Shaping Postmodern Architecture (Bloomsbury, 2018) and, with Erik Langdalen and Andrea Pinochet, Concrete Oslo (Torpedo pres, 2018).
-She has also contributed to international journals such as Log, OASE, Arch+, AA Files, the Journal of Architectural Education, the Journal of Architecture, Les cahiers du musée d'art moderne, Domus, Architectural Design and Volume, as well as to numerous books including Exhibiting Architecture: Place and Displacement (Lars Müller, 2014), Terms of Appropriation: Modern Architecture and Global Exchange (Routledge, 2017) and Re-Framing Identities: Architecture’s Turn to History, 1970–1990 (Birkhäuser, 2017).
-Her research has been supported by the Social Siences and Humanities Research Council of Canada, The Canada Council for the Arts, The Centre Pompidou, The Canadian Center for Architecture, The Laboratoire d'Excellence Création, Arts et Patrimoine, The Royal Insitute of British Architecture and the Gerda Henkel Stiftung, The British School at Rome, The Graham Foundation and the Paul Mellon Centre for Studies in British Arts.
+She has also contributed to international journals such as Log, OASE, Arch+, AA Files, the Journal of Architectural Education, Architectural Theory Review, the Journal of Architecture, Les cahiers du musée d'art moderne, Domus, Architectural Design and Volume, as well as to numerous books including Exhibiting Architecture: Place and Displacement (Lars Müller, 2014), Terms of Appropriation: Modern Architecture and Global Exchange (Routledge, 2017) and Re-Framing Identities: Architecture’s Turn to History, 1970–1990 (Birkhäuser, 2017).
+Her research has been supported by the Social Sciences and Humanities Research Council of Canada, The Canada Council for the Arts, The Centre Pompidou, The Canadian Center for Architecture, The Laboratoire d'Excellence Création, Arts et Patrimoine, The Royal Insitute of British Architecture, the Gerda Henkel Stiftung, The British School at Rome, The Graham Foundation and the Paul Mellon Centre for Studies in British Arts.